Updated: Sep 19, 2022

-Along with the two major languages, there are minority languages are spoken, primarily by immigrants.
-These languages include French, German, Italian, Chinese, Haitian-Creole, and Hindi.
+Along with the two major languages, there are minority languages that are spoken, primarily by immigrants.
+These languages include French, German, Italian, Chinese, Haitian Creole, and Hindi.
 Some of these languages are taught in several colleges and universities across the island.

 The languages of Puerto Rico represent more than identity but also the island’s history.
 The two principal languages in the country are a result of foreign occupation and changing political landscapes.

 The majority of Puerto Ricans identify as Roman Catholic (69.7%), Catholicism has had a significant influence over the government and society of Puerto Rico since colonial times.